Show, Not Tell: Using Data Visualization

 03.31.22

 Humans are highly visual learners — data visualization is a dynamic way to contribute to storytelling.
 Data can be interactive and multidimensional, using customer information, smartphone analytics and designed elements to showcase new facets of an industry.
-Paradigm’s team utilizes these tools to help convey information that will be sure to stick with our client’s audiences and make a difference with each target market.
+Paradigm’s team utilizes these tools to help convey information that sticks with your audiences and makes a difference in each market.

 Behind the Data

-When you think of the word “data,” you may think of line graphs used in the stock market or bar graphs used in client presentations.
+When you think of the word “data,” you may think of line graphs or bar graphs.
 However, data visualization remains fluid by existing in diverse formats across nearly every industry.
-Banking, finance, construction, healthcare, education, technology services — you would be hard-pressed to find an industry where data does not influence decision making.
-Let’s take a closer look at one industry where we worked with them to feature their information with data visualization.
+Banking, finance, construction, healthcare, education, technology services — you would be hard-pressed to find an industry where data does not influence decision-making.
+Let’s take a closer look at one industry where we worked to transform information into data visualization.

 Case Study: Show-Me Institute

-The Paradigm team uses these tools often to customize features, functionality and create user interface elements.
-One such project was a dynamic interactive map for the Show-Me Institute, a public policy think tank based in St. Louis.
-This web application features a state map that visualizes data representing public school districts statewide rankings.
+The Paradigm team uses these tools to customize features, functionality and create user interface elements.
+One such project was a dynamic interactive map for the Show-Me Institute, a public policy think tank.
+This web application features a state map that visualizes data representing public school districts’ statewide rankings.

-Our team utilized web applications such as Ruby on the Rails and GeoJSON to create advanced yet easy to use functionality and visuals.
-Users were given opportunities to experience the visual, through zooming features, lists and filters.
-Users could also click on location markers for each school to receive the school district name, ranking and average GPA of the school in addition to a linked out page that outlined information about the annual funding, average incomes and more.
+Our team utilized web applications such as Ruby on Rails and GeoJSON to create advanced yet straightforward functionality and visuals.
+We gave users opportunities to experience the visual, through zooming features, lists and filters.
+Users could also click on location markers for each school to receive the school district name, ranking and average GPA of the school, paired with a linked page that outlined information about annual funding, average incomes and more.

 Using Data Visualization in Your Business

-Whether you are trying to record history, analyze consumer behaviors or even make changes within business or society, any business may find ways to utilize data visualization tools.
-While we see these tools often as we consume media, many do not fully realize the process behind creating a visual with impact.
+Whether you are trying to record history, analyze behaviors or make changes in society, your business may utilize data visualization tools.
+While we encounter these tools often as we consume media, many do not fully realize the process behind creating impactful visuals.

 To find the most impactful visual for data, you must go through the following stages.

-• Visualize.
+- Visualize.
 First, you must identify the best way to interpret data by condensing the initial data, often into geometric shapes.
-This could be pie charts, line graphs or a multitude of other formats.
+Common formats include pie charts and line graphs.

-• Analyze.
-Once the data is placed into visuals, you can analyze the data for patterns across varying periods of time and conditions.
-A pattern such as a downward trajectory may add an influential layer to your story.
+- Analyze.
+Once visualized, you can analyze data for patterns across varying periods and conditions.
+A pattern, such as a downward trajectory, may add an influential layer to your story.

-• Transform.
-Developers add new formats and interactive elements to data visualization that transform the lens through which your audience views the data.
+- Transform.
+Developers add new formats and interactive elements to data visualization, transforming the lens through which your audience views the data.
 Filters, zooms, mapping and more ultimately change the way people see your data.

 Benefits of Presenting Data Visually

-A lot of data may be written out in lists or explained in a paragraph — why make it visual?
-Visualizations strengthen the impact of your messaging, offering multiple ways to consume important data points.
-They make it easier for our brains to process information by condensing key points and making complex numbers and calculations simple.
-Rather than looking at the difference between decimals, visuals allow you to quickly understand if a data set is changing or if two data sets are correlated.
+Data may be written out in lists or explained in a paragraph — why make it visual?
+Visualizations strengthen the impact of your messaging, offering multiple ways to consume critical data points.
+They make it easier for our brains to process information by condensing key points and simplifying complex numbers.
+Rather than examining the difference between decimals, visuals allow you to quickly understand changes in a data set or the correlation between two points.
 Making complex topics simple influences audience decision making and changes behaviors, often in your favor.

-For example, data visualization tools have been used extensively throughout the COVID-19 pandemic.
-Charts were used to showcase the number of cases and to show the correlation between case numbers and preventative measures such as mask mandates, stay-at-home orders and vaccinations.
-These tools were crucial to keeping the public informed of the situation around them and influenced their own decisions moving forward.
+For example, data visualization tools have proliferated during the COVID-19 pandemic.
+Charts showcased case numbers and the correlation between case numbers and preventative measures, such as mask mandates, stay-at-home orders and vaccinations.
+These tools were crucial to keeping the public informed and influenced their own decisions moving forward.

 Work With Us